walletd/walletd/.github/ISSUE_TEMPLATE/feature_request.md

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]

-**Describe the solution you'd like**
+**Describe the feature / solution you're proposing**
-A clear and concise description of what you want to happen.
+A clear and concise description of what you would like walletd to support / behave.

 **Describe alternatives you've considered**
 A clear and concise description of any alternative solutions or features you've considered.